ChrisPoche/Tockler-Time-Parser/README.md

 - Add/Delete tag to all Zoom meetings.
 Iterate the events, updating filtered tags zoomTags.start-zoomTags.end
 - Draw newly added/removed tags to other tables
+- Editing auto-tag value finds existing filter, updates tags object and redraws tables
+- Merge tags allows you to choose existing name if one of the two being merged

 ### Defects

 - Clicking tag on Zoom table removes close button.
 Workaround, drag table redraw on drop recreates the close button
+- QueryAll and clear all drag-and-drops when removing to prevent multiple elements with drag-and-drop id